-Example 15.9.
-Using the Sylow Theorems, we can determine that A_5 has subgroups of orders 2, 3, 4, and 5.
+Example 15.9 Using the Sylow Theorems, we can determine that A_5 has subgroups of orders 2, 3, 4, and 5.
 The Sylow p-subgroups of A_5 have orders 3, 4, and 5.
 The Third Sylow Theorem tells us exactly how many Sylow p-subgroups A_5 has.
 Since the number of Sylow 5-subgroups must divide 60 and also be congruent to 1 (mod 5), there are either one or six Sylow 5-subgroups in A_5 .
 All Sylow 5-subgroups are conjugate.
-If there were only a single Sylow 5-subgroup of A_5 .
+If there were only a single Sylow 5-subgroup, it would be conjugate to itself; that is, it would be a normal subgroup of A_5 .
 Since A_5 has no normal subgroups, this is impossible; hence, we have determined that there are exactly six distinct Sylow 5-subgroups of A_5 .